Marcus Harrison

-Marcus Harrison (born July 10, 1984) is a former American football defensive tackle.
-He was drafted by the Chicago Bears in the third round of the 2008 NFL Draft after playing college football at Arkansas.
+Marcus Harrison (born July 10, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Chicago Bears in the third round of the 2008 NFL draft after playing college football for the Arkansas Razorbacks.

-Early years
+Early life

 Harrison played high school football at Mills High School in Little Rock.
 After a successful career as an Arkansas Razorback, Harrison stepped up for the Chicago Bears and had a productive rookie season, rotating in and playing extensively alongside Tommie Harris.

 Professional career

 On September 4, 2011, Harrison was claimed off waivers by the Carolina Panthers.
 However, he failed his physical and was placed back on waivers.

 On October 14, Harrison was signed by the New England Patriots, and to make room, the Patriots released Phillip Adams.
 He was released on October 15, 2011.